-How many times have you walked into a meeting without really having any idea what the meeting was about, what you were supposed to prepare, or what would be expected of you in the meeting?
+How many times have you walked into a meeting without really having any idea what was on the team meeting agenda, what you were supposed to prepare, or what would be expected of you in the meeting?

 Yep, same here.

 A team meeting agenda is one of the most critical components of a meeting, and often one of the most overlooked.
 I’ve seen (and sent!) far too many meeting invites that have nothing in the body of the meeting invite and often have rather cryptic subject lines.

 Clearly identifying the meeting agenda before a meeting starts can make or break the success of a meeting.

 A meeting agenda should be planned and articulated before a meeting is scheduled and included in the invitation to a meeting.